 Police hit an Associated Press Television crewman in the stomach as he was videotaping the blockade.
 He and another crewman were detained briefly and their footage was confiscated.
 Kragujevac's new mayor, Veroljub Stevanovic, said residents were furious because local policemen had beaten up their own people.
-"They are like robots: When they get an order they fulfill it," he said.
+"They are like robots: When they get an order they fulfill it,' he said.
 "It doesn't matter if the person out there is their brother or not.'
 Kragujevac is one of 14 communities won by opposition candidates in Nov.
 17 elections.
 Protests, now in their 10th week, erupted when the government annulled the vote results.

-Yeltsin lawmakers turned down a resolution to oust Yeltsin, presithe dent's Communist foes announced a new strategy: They will stall approval of the 1997 budget by refusing to participate in a final vote on Friday.
-Yeltsin takes covert trip They are the largest faction in the Duma, or lower house of parliament, and the budget is unlikely to pass without them.
+in a final vote on Friday They are the largest faction in the Duma, or lower house of parliament, and the budget is unlikely to pass without them.
 Yeltsin was busy Thursday with paperwork at his country home, where he is recuperating from pneumonia, his spokesman said.
 The president has not been seen in public or on television since Jan.
-6. Aides said he met Prime Minister Viktor Chernomyrdin at the Kremlin on Wednesday, but no photos of the session were released.
+6. Aides said he met Minister Viktor Prime Chernomyrdin at the Kremlin on Wednesday, but no photos of the session were released.
 The daily Segodnya issued its verdict on the trip in two words:

-'Not convincing.'
+Not convincing."
 Debate over whether Yeltsin is healthy enough to govern was at the center of Wednesday's raucous parliament session.
 A resolution to oust Yeltsin because of his poor health failed to win enough support, but Communists promised to reintroduce the measure next month.
 Even if approved, it would have no legal clout since the Russian constitution does not give parliament the right to declare a president too ill to govern.
 Despite the resolution's defeat, Yeltsin's opponents managed to fuel concern about his political, and physical well-being.
-PERU Leftist rebels keep morale strong By CHRISTOPHER TORCHIA Associated Press Writer LIMA Defiant leftist rebels holding 73 hostages should "Liberty or death!" and sang a revolu-tionary anthem tomorrow, after President Alberto Fujimori ruled out talks on freeing their jailed comrades.
-In a four-minute radio transmission, Tupac Amaru guerrillas inside the Japanese ambassador's residence also chanted their key demand ---the release of at least 300 jailed comrades.
-'The Tupac Amaru didn't arrive here just to obtain polit-ical asylum," declared one of the 20 or so heavily armed guerrillas who seized the walled compound and took more than 500 hostages during a Dec.
-17 cocktail party.
-All but 73 of the hostages have been released.
-The rowdy broadcast was apparently in reply to Fujimori, who on Wednesday categorically ruled out talks on freeing the jailed leftists.
-Earlier he had said the issue could at least be debated.
-Meanwhile, a newspaper columnist with close government ties said authorities were running out of patience with the rebels, who have hoisted a flag and banners decrying poverty on the residence roof.
-The hard-liners within the decision-making circle of the government are triumphing.
-Manuel D'Ornellas wrote in Expreso.
+PERU Leftist rebels keep morale strong By CHRISTOPHER TORCHIA Associated Press Writer Defiant leftist rebels holding 73 hostages shouled "Liberty or death!" and sang a revolutionary anthem tomorrow.

+Fujimori ruled out talks on

+In a four-minute radio transmission, Tupac Amaru guerrillas inside the Japanese

+ambassador's residence also

+chanted their key demand -

+the release of at least 300

+arrive here just to obtain pulitical asylum," declared one of

+the 20 or so heavily armed

+'The Tupac Amaru didn't

+jailed comrades.